rileycrane/chef-cookbook-djangonewproj/README.md

 ## Stylesheets Created

 This project utilizes the [Compass](http://compass-style.org) [SASS](http://sass-lang.com) framework and creates a stylesheet directory following the requirements of that application.
 CSS files will be created in the appropriate spots the first time you run either ``compass watch static_media/stylesheets`` or ``compass compile static_media/stylesheets``.
+The [bash shortcut ``cw``](https://github.com/jbergantine/chef-cookbook-djangonewproj#compass) is set up to reduce keyboard fatigue.

 ### _base.sass